mydcxiao/SDFormer/README.md

 This implementation only supports **multi-gpu**, **DistributedDataParallel** training, which is faster and simpler; single-gpu or DataParallel training is not supported.
 Besides, the evaluation only supports single-gpu mode.

-To do training of CGFormer with 8 GPUs, run:
+To do training of CGFormer with multiple GPUs, run:

 ```
 python -u train.py --config config/config.yaml